Need More Space But Can’t Move Because Of Negative Equity?

 But does negative equity mean they do not have the freedom to move on to a property with more room(s)?

-Not surprisingly, then, most of Negative Equity UK’s rescue and redemptive work is done in the north-west and north-east of England and Northern Ireland.
+Not surprisingly then, most of Negative Equity UK’s rescue and redemptive work is done in the north-west and north-east of England and Northern Ireland.
 So what does this aid consist of?
-How are they able to help those who have outgrown homes which are in negative equity?
+How are we able to help those who have outgrown homes in negative equity?
 And will they be able to move as a result?

-If you live in the north of England or Northern Ireland and are in negative equity, Negative Equity UK can help you.
-They will advise you as to what options are available and, using their vast knowledge and negotiating skills, liaise on your behalf with your lenders to secure the best possible deal.
+Fortunately Negative Equity UK can help you.
+We will advise you as to what options are available and, using our vast knowledge and negotiating skills, liaise on your behalf with your lenders to secure the best possible deal.

-So avail of their know-how.
-Pick up the phone and contact them for a no-charge consultation to see how they can help.
+So avail of our know-how.
+Pick up the phone and contact us for a free initial consultation to see how we can help.